Healthcare Insights

 All cause average hospital readmission rate by U.S. state

-Fig 1.
-Data is from the Definitive Healthcare HospitalView product and sourced from results published by CMS.
-Accessed August 2023.
+Fig. 1 Analysis of data from the Definitive Healthcare HospitalView product.
+Data originally sourced from results published by CMS.
+Accessed May 2024.

 What state has the highest average hospital readmission rate?

 Hospitals in Massachusetts have the highest average readmission rate at 15.3%.
-Florida, New Jersey, Rhode Island, Connecticut, and Washington D.C. hospitals have average readmission rates of more than 15.0%.
+Florida, New Jersey, Rhode Island, and Connecticut hospitals have average readmission rates of more than 15.0%.

 What causes higher hospital readmission rates?